Libya (GNA)–Turkey maritime deal

-Turkey and the Government of National Accord (GNA) of Libya signed a Maritime Boundary Treaty in order to establish an Exclusive economic zone in the Mediterranean Sea, which meant that they could claim rights to ocean bed resources.
-According to the list of maritime boundary treaties, this was the first agreement ever to be signed between the two countries.
+Turkey and the Government of National Accord (GNA) of Libya signed a maritime boundary treaty in November 2019, in order to establish an exclusive economic zone in the Mediterranean Sea, which meant that they could claim rights to seabed resources.
 However, fears were expressed that the agreement may fuel an "energy showdown" in this region, because it was highly contentious.